eoinok/pypyodbcExample/README.md

 Make sure to add appropriate comments to your program at the beginning indicating the filename, a description, the date and your name.

+When you have completed Part 1 make sure to do a git add, git commit and git push.

 # Part 2

 Take code from the insertTCMemberTest.py and add a function to the GUI Class you have built in part 1 so that when the button is clicked the details of the new Tennis Club member which the user entered are inserted into the Member table of the TennisClub Database